maheshinder19/twfApi/README.md

 # Format of input
-In order to get the result from the api, one need to make a get request to [https://twfapi.herokuapp.com/order](https://twfapi.herokuapp.com/).
+In order to get the result from the api, one need to make a POST request to [https://twfapi.herokuapp.com/order](https://twfapi.herokuapp.com/).
-The format of the request body will be an object with an array named order that has details of the products ordered.
+The format of the request body will be a json object with an array named order that has details of the products ordered.
 **For example**, if an order consists of a "A" product, 2 "D" products and 2 "G" products.
 So request body will look like: